canary-for-cognition/multimodal-dl-framework/classifier/README.md

 The results of the experiments are saved in a user-named folder, refered to as "report".
 The information in the report is nested by seed and iteration and include, for each fold:

-* Training, validation and test metrics;
+* Training, val and test metrics;
-* Training, validation and test plots of metrics over epochs;
+* Training, val and test plots of metrics over epochs;
-* Training, validation and test preds
+* Training, val and test preds

 All the parameters involved in the experiment are dumped into the main folder of the report, namely in three files: